chettyrohan180-lgtm/MediAI-Intake/README.md

-# MediAI Hospital System
+# MediAI Hospital Management System

-This is a hospital triage and management system I built to test out various AI/ML concepts.
+This is a hospital triage and management system designed to explore various AI/ML concepts.
 It simulates a hospital environment where different AI components work together to manage patients and resources.

-## What it does
+## Key Features

-- Predicts patient mortality risk based on their vitals (`ml/` stuff).
+- **Mortality Risk Prediction**: Predicts patient mortality risk based on vitals using a Deep Neural Network (MLP).
-- Does basic automated X-Ray analysis (`vision/`).
-- Routes patients using a rule-based table diagnosis and medical knowledge graph (`knowledge/`, `nlp/`).
+- **Automated X-Ray Analysis**: Basic diagnostics for medical imaging.
+- **Rule-based Diagnosis**: Matches symptoms against a medical knowledge base for rapid triage and severity assessment.
-- Uses a multi-agent system where doctors, ICU beds, and surgery rooms are treated as agents that pick up tasks (`agents/`).
+- **Multi-Agent Coordination**: Models doctors, ICU beds, and surgery rooms as autonomous agents that bid on tasks.
-- I also threw in some search algorithms:
-  - **Genetic Algorithms** to figure out the best way to schedule procedures.
-  - **Pathfinding (A*, BFS, DFS)** to route things optimally around the hospital network (`search/`).
-- **Reinforcement Learning** for trying to tweak resource allocation (`rl/`).
-- It has a web UI built with FastAPI and plain CSS (`api.py` & `static/`).
+- **Scheduling Optimization**: Uses Genetic Algorithms (GA) to find optimal resource schedules and minimize completion times.
+- **Optimized Pathfinding**: Implements A*, BFS, and DFS for routing within the hospital network.

-## Running it
+## Running the System

-I made a script to get it running quickly without messing with dependencies manually.
+To get the dashboard running:

 **On Windows:**
-Just double-click `Run_Dashboard.bat`.
-It'll set up a virtual environment, install whatever's in `requirements.txt`, start the server, and open the dashboard in your browser automatically.
+Double-click `Run_Dashboard.bat`.
+This script will set up a virtual environment, install dependencies, and start the FastAPI server.

 **On Mac/Linux:**
 ```bash